semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Resource types

-Semaphore 2.0 supports two types of resources: `secrets` and `projects`.
-Most resource related operations require a resource name.
+Semaphore 2.0 supports two types of resources: `secret` and `project`.
+Most resource related operations also require a resource name.

 ## Working with organizations